aeon0/botty/README.md

 # <img src="assets/docs/header_green.png" width="370">

 Pixelbot for Diablo 2 Resurrected.
 This project is for informational and educational purposes only.
-Also, project is closed!

 ## Getting started & Prerequisites
 - D2R needs to be in English Language,